-We are required to report certain information on accounts held by Specified US Persons.
+Subject to local laws and regulations, we are required to report certain information on accounts held by Specified US Persons.
 This includes accounts held by U.S. citizens and U.S. residents, certain corporations or partnerships created or organised in the United States, as well as accounts held by certain passive entities (please see the section on Passive Income and the section What is meant by a passive entity (Passive NFFE) under FATCA?) with shareholders who are U.S. citizens or U.S. resident persons.
 We will also be required to report certain information on customers or financial counterparties who do not provide us with documentation to establish a tax status under FATCA.